 The theoretical background and empirical results were used in the PS to develop the Mapping Methodology (Chapter 4).
 The Mapping Methodology prescribes the design process for early design phases that enable function modelling of a product, mapping of the product function structure to find AM solutions, and embodiment of the design solutions through concept generation.
 It is made of the FC (Function Class) method and mapping method.
 The FC method supports the function modelling process and enables the expression of products' functionality through function structures in a formal and repeatable manner.
-The mapping method uses MRs (Mapping Rules) to find possible AM solutions for a block of functions or individual functions of the product and map them with AM DPs.
-This creates one or more MFP (Mapped-Function-Principles) Structures used as input for concept generation.
+The mapping method uses MRs (Mapping Rules) to find possible AM solutions for a block of functions or individual function-Principles) Structures used as input for concept generation.
 The theoretical framework of the Mapping Methodology is supported by the computational prototype framework (FM App) that supports the activities of function modelling and mapping (Chapter 5).